PUBG for Xbox: Say hello to your console controls

 PlayerUnknown's Battlegrounds isn't an easy game, and I'm not just talking about the 99 other players looking to gun you down on its deadly island.
-On Windows PCs, you have to memorize loads of different keypresses to, say, crouch, lean around a corner, aim at an enemy, sight in your rifle for the right distance, steady your breath, and fire -- maybe all at the same time.
+On Windows PCs, you have to memorize loads of different keys to crouch, lean around a corner, aim at an enemy, sight in your rifle for the right distance, steady your breath and fire -- maybe all at the same time.

 So how does that translate to Xbox One, where the game launches for the first time this Tuesday, Dec.
 12?
 It's complicated.